acrolinx/acrolinx-coding-guidance/topics/project-setup.md

 * XCode 7 compatible
 * Create Specific Workspace: Don't let XCode do it for you.
 * Set up projects with correct names and prefix: Use simple words and the prefix `ACRO`.
-* Create Ad hoc and App Store build configuration so that you can handle configuration for different destinations.
+* Create an Ad hoc and App Store build configuration so that you can handle configuration for different destinations.
 * Configure build setting to improve quality.

 ### Naming of the Integration